kamrulhasanio/HoverBlurr-Extension/README.md

-# HoverBlurr Chrome Extension
+### HoverBlurr Chrome Extension

-Enhance your browsing experience with HoverBlurr, a Chrome extension that dynamically blurs and unblurs images on hover.
+Enhance your browsing experience with the HoverBlurr Chrome extension.
+It dynamically blurs images on web pages and unveils them when you hover over them with your mouse.

-## Description
+### Description

-HoverBlurr applies a default blur effect to images on web pages and removes the blur effect when you hover over them.
-This provides a smooth transition effect, making images more engaging and interactive.
+HoverBlurr applies a default blur effect to every image as soon as a web page loads.
+When you hover your mouse over these images, the blur effect disappears, allowing you to view them clearly.
+This helps mitigate distractions from various advertisements and other elements during browsing.

-## Features

-- Applies a default blur effect to images on web pages.
-- Removes the blur effect on hover, revealing clear images.
-- Smooth transition animations for a polished user experience.
-- Works seamlessly on all web pages (<all_urls>).

-## Installation
+### Installation

 To install the HoverBlurr Chrome extension:

-1. Download the zip file of the extension from [here](https://github.com/kamrulhasanio/HoverBlurr-Extension/releases/latest) and unzip it.
+1. Download the extension ZIP file from [here](https://github.com/kamrulhasanio/HoverBlurr-Extension/releases/latest) and unzip it.
-2. Open Google Chrome.
+2. Open Google Chrome or any Chromium-based browser.
-3. Go to `chrome://extensions/`.
+3. Type `chrome://extensions/` in the address bar and press Enter.
-4. Enable "Developer mode" in the top right corner.
+4. Enable Developer mode from the top-right corner.
-5. Click on "Load unpacked" and select the directory that you unzipped.
+5. Click on "Load unpacked" and select the unzipped folder to complete the installation.

-## Usage
+### Usage

-Once installed, visit any web page containing images.
-Hover over an image to see the blur effect disappear temporarily, revealing the image clearly.
+Once installed, you will notice all images on any loaded web page are initially blurred.
+Hover your mouse over an image to unblur it temporarily.
+Moving your mouse away will blur it again.

-## Contributing

-Contributions are welcome!
-Here's how you can contribute to this project:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-name`).
-6. Create a new Pull Request.
+### Contribution

+Contributions are essential for every open-source project.
+If you wish to contribute, fork the repository, create a new branch, make necessary code changes, and submit a pull request.

-## License
+### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-Feel free to reach out through my [website](https://kamrulhasan.co) or [GitHub](https://github.com/kamrulhasanio) for any questions or suggestions.
+### Advice

+For questions or suggestions, please post on the project's [GitHub Discussions](https://github.com/kamrulhasanio/HoverBlurr-Extension/discussions) page.